IdentityServer/IdentityServer4.Quickstart.UI/README.md

 The assumption is that you started with an empty web application, added identityserver and configured the resources, clients and users.

 ### Adding MVC
 The quickstart UI uses MVC.
-Before you can add the UI you need to add the following packages to project.json:
+Before you can add the UI you need to add the following nuget packages:

 ```
-"Microsoft.AspNetCore.Mvc": "1.1.0",
+Microsoft.AspNetCore.Mvc
-"Microsoft.AspNetCore.StaticFiles": "1.1.0"
+Microsoft.AspNetCore.StaticFiles
 ```

 ...and add MVC and static files to your pipeline: